Forms Validation

 methods.
 The

-callback accepts the element itself as the first parameter and returns a boolean value indicating whether the validation was
+callback accepts the control itself as the first parameter and returns a boolean value indicating whether the validation was

 successful.
 When adding a rule using addRule()

-, additional arguments can be passed, and these are then passed as the
+, additional arguments can be provided, which are then passed as the

 second parameter.